StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/about-instrumentations.md

 Request, error, and duration information from Spans can be utilized to troubleshoot performance and availability problems.

 To give your actions additional context, you may also include span characteristics.
-Key-value pairs called span attributes can be used to give more context to a span about the particular action it records.
+Key-value pairs called span attributes can give more context to a span about the particular action it records.

 ## OpenTelemetry instrumentation